railwayapp/docs/src/docs/getting-started.md

 We will inject all the environment variables inside your current Railway [environment](develop/environments).
 This allows your application to take advantage of your plugins and any environment variables you wish to set up.

-Locally install the project dependencies by running the following command.
+Locally install the project dependencies by running the following command:
 ```bash
 yarn
 ```

 Our code needs the Postgres DB connection variables to persist the To-Dos locally, `railway run` makes that possible.
-Start the development server with the environment variables sourced by Railway through the CLI like so.
+Start the development server with the environment variables sourced by Railway through the CLI like so:
 ```bash
 railway run yarn dev
 ```